Sutint is one of the thousands of new names that the Norman Conquest

 Early Notables of the Sutint family (pre 1700)

-Another 172 words (12 lines of text) are included under the topic Early Sutint Notables in all our PDF Extended History products and printed products wherever possible.
+from 1428-30 and Member of Parliament from 1440 to 1487; as well as his son, Sir...
+Another 122 words (9 lines of text) are included under the topic Early Sutint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sutint family to Ireland